Volkswagen Jetta: Biofuels

-Volkswagen released a Jetta MultiFuel in 1991, at first to the governments of the state of California and New York, and then for limited retail sale in those states to the public.
+Volkswagen released a Jetta MultiFuel in 1991, at first to the governments of the state of California and New York, then for limited retail sale in those states to the public.
 They are an early example of an E85 vehicle, burning a mixture of 85% ethanol and 15% gasoline.
-These Jettas can still be found on U.S. roads.
+These Jettas can still be found on US roads.

 Volkswagen also released a Bora TDI which was powered by SunFuel, a synthetic fuel developed in partnership with Royal Dutch Shell.
-The company also displayed Bora TDI powered by SunDiesel that Volkswagen also developed with DaimlerChrysler along with Choren Industries.
+The company also displayed the Bora TDI, powered by SunDiesel, which Volkswagen also developed with DaimlerChrysler, along with Choren Industries.

 Use of the two most popular blends of biodiesel that are mostly biodiesel, B80 and B100, is not recommended in 2009 and 2010 US TDI engines.

 In Brazil, until 2015, the Jetta was sold with the 2.0 L flex-fuel (marketed as "Total Flex") engine in Trendline and Comfortline trims.
 It could run on either E100 or Petrol.
-From 2016 model year onwards, the 2.0 L flex-fuel was replaced by the 1.4 L TSI turbocharged engine from EA211 family, that runs exclusively on petrol.
+From the 2016 model year onwards, the 2.0 L flex-fuel was replaced by the 1.4 L TSI turbocharged engine from EA211 family, which runs exclusively on petrol.

 Electric vehicle

 In the early 1980s, Volkswagen released a limited production electric Jetta called the Jetta CityStromer.
 It featured a 24.8 hp (18.5 kW) powertrain (later 37.5 hp (28 kW)), with a range of 190 km (250 km in the later version).

 The second concept vehicle was called the Bora Electric.
 It had a power rating that varied according to the operating conditions.
 The Bora Electric could accelerate from 0 to 100 km/h in 10 seconds with a range of 160 km.
 It was powered by a Lithium-ion battery.
-It was noted that its chance of success was limited in the marketplace given the high cost of the electric drive system.
+It was noted that its chance of success was limited in the marketplace, given the high cost of the electric drive system.

 Awards and recognition

-In November 2008 the VW Jetta TDI (clean diesel) won the 2009 Green Car of the Year awarded by Green Car Journal.
-As a result of the Volkswagen emissions scandal the award was rescinded.
+In November 2008, the Jetta TDI (clean diesel) won the 2009 Green Car of the Year award from Green Car Journal.
+In 2015, however, as a result of the Volkswagen emissions scandal, the award was rescinded.

 Motorsport

-From 2008 through 2010, Volkswagen and the Sports Car Club of America hosted the Volkswagen Jetta TDI Cup, using factory prepared 2009 Jetta TDIs.
+From 2008 to 2010, Volkswagen and the Sports Car Club of America hosted the Volkswagen Jetta TDI Cup, using factory-prepared 2009 Jetta TDIs.

-For the 2010 SCCA World Challenge season, Irish Mike's Racing is campaigning GLIs in the touring car class.
-Todd Buras won rounds 1 and 2 at the Grand Prix of St. Petersburg and round 10 at Virginia International Raceway while Chip Herr won round 4 at Mosport.
+For the 2010 SCCA World Challenge season, Irish Mike's Racing campaigned GLIs in the touring car class.
+Todd Buras won rounds one and two at the Grand Prix of St. Petersburg and round 10 at Virginia International Raceway, while Chip Herr won round four at Mosport.

 Recalls

-On 30 September 2011, Volkswagen of America announced a recall involving 2009–2012 Jetta and Jetta Sportwagen models with the 2.0L TDI engine; this recall pointed to a resonance condition with the number 2 fuel injector line and the fuel injector pulses, causing small cracks in the line which could leak.
+On 30 September 2011, Volkswagen of America announced a recall involving 2009–2012 Jetta and Jetta Sportwagen models with the 2.0L TDI engine.
+This recall pointed to a resonance condition with the number 2 fuel injector line and the fuel injector pulses, causing small cracks in the line which could leak.